Donations and Acquisitions

 Intellectual Property Rights of Samples

-The research and the results of the research may not be commercially exploited in any way without the prior written agreement of the Linnean Society.
-Such agreements may be refused in the Society’s absolute discretion, or granted subject to such conditions as the Society may decide.
+The research and the results of the research may not be commercially exploited in any way without the prior written agreement of the Society.

 Confidentiality and Publication